pq-yang/PGDiff/README.md

 <strong>PGDiff builds a versatile framework that is applicable to a broad range of face restoration tasks.</strong>

 <div>
-    If you find PGDiff helpful to your projects, please consider :star: this repo.
-Thanks! :wink:
+    If you find PGDiff helpful to your projects, please consider ⭐ this repo.
+Thanks! 😉
 </div>

 <br/>